-2022-23 Budget Position
+2023-24 Budget Position

-TEO confirmed a final budget allocation for 2022-23 to NIJAC of £986k (before depreciation and after taking account of receipts).
+TEO confirmed an opening 2023-24 budget allocation to NIJAC of £917k (before depreciation and after taking account of receipts of £163k).
+During the year this was slightly increased to £925k.

 Future Strategy

 The 2020-25 Corporate Plan remains focused around NIJAC's key aim of appointing and recommending for appointment solely on merit.
 Our two high level strategic outcomes and annual business plans will continue to be underpinned by and contribute to the current draft Programme for Government outcomes.
 In accordance with our governing legislation, NIJAC is required to engage in a programme of action to ensure, as far as is reasonably practicable, that appointments to listed judicial office are such, that those holding such offices are reflective of the community in Northern Ireland.
 The current draft Programme for Government (PfG) includes a framework of outcomes, which provide direction and clarity in delivering public services in Northern Ireland.
 Our strategy and annual business plan are underpinned and aligned to these outcomes contributing to wider societal impact.